nuxt/nuxt.com/content/2.integrations/azure.md

 Azure Static Web Apps are [configured](https://learn.microsoft.com/en-us/azure/static-web-apps/configuration) using the `staticwebapp.config.json` file.

-Nitro automatically generates this configuration file whenever the application is built with the `azure` preset.
+Nuxt automatically generates this configuration file whenever the application is built with the `azure` preset.

-Nitro will automatically add the following properties based on the following criteria:
+It adds the following properties based on the following criteria:

 | Property | Criteria | Default |
 | --- | --- | --- |
 | **[platform.apiRuntime](https://learn.microsoft.com/en-us/azure/static-web-apps/configuration#platform)** | Will automatically set to `node:16` or `node:14` depending on your package configuration. | `node:16` |